Edited 03/30/18 8:41 PM

-The rules and expectations men have of women, but they’re not to be held liable for the same?
-Sexism still isn’t a myth?
+The rules and expectations men have of women, but men and women are not held liable for such gross acts?

 Guys: “don’t wear that out, don’t go to parties, don’t talk to guys, don’t look at anyone, don’t go anywhere”